highlightjs/highlight.js/README.md

 ### Supported Languages

 The table below shows the full list of supported languages (and corresponding classes) that are bundled with the library.
-Note, they may not all be built into any given distributable.
+Note: Which languages are available at run-time depends on how you've built or included the library in your appl.
 See [Building and Testing](https://highlightjs.readthedocs.io/en/latest/building-testing.html) to learn more.

 <details>
-<summary>Show full list...</summary>
+<summary>Reveal the full list of languages...</summary>

 | Language                | Classes                | Package |
 | :-----------------------| :--------------------- | :------ |